I Dont Know How but They Found Me: Seaman's firing and Gloom Division (2023–present)

 On September 16, 2023, Weekes announced the band's signing to Concord Records, as well as the firing of Ryan Seaman after "a series of broken trusts," leaving Weekes as the sole member of the project.
 He later stated on Bluesky that there are currently no plans to find a permanent replacement for Seaman.

 On October 5, 2023, IDKHow released a new single titled "What Love?" and its accompanying music video, and announced their sophomore album, Gloom Division, to be released February 23, 2024.
 The band also announced that they would be performing a holiday-themed hometown show later that year alongside an international Gloomtown Tour announcement to support the new album in 2024.
 On December 7, 2023, a second single was released, titled "Gloomtown Brats".
 On January 11, 2024, a third single titled "Infatuation" was released, as well as its music video.
 Gloom Division was officially fully released on February 23, 2024, with "Downside" as the fourth single.
 Following the Gloomtown Tour, IDKhow embarked on the iMPENDiNG GLOOM tour later that year.

 Throughout the beginning of 2025, IDKhow performed multiple one-off shows across the United States, including the Salt Lake City stop of Bernie Sanders' Fighting Oligarchy Tour.
 In March 2025 they announced a short run of headlining tour dates in between their sets at the Kilby Block Party and Boston Calling festivals, followed by a tour with Phantom Planet during the summer.
 On July 30, 2025, IDKhow collaborated with De'Wayne again, featuring on the song "Forever" off of De'Wayne's album June.

 Several more tour and festival dates were announced for the latter half of 2025, including the Limited Engagement Tour in September, opening for Waterparks on three dates of The Prowler Tour, and Warped Tour in Orlando.
+They also announced that they would be opening for Boys Like Girls on their The Soundtrack of Your Life Tour in 2026 along with Arrows in Action.